Drc0w/Check-AUTHORS/README.md

 # Check Authors #

-CheckAuthors is a project written ic C#.
+CheckAuthors is a project written in C#.
 The goal of this project is to look fail AUTHORS.

 ### What is an AUTHORS? ##